 For wet distressing, you can either use one color on wood, or two colors one over the other and when you distress that the base color is exposed in distressed areas.

 - A wooden piece of furniture or artifact that has carved details.

 - Wood Primer ( For the Paint on Paint method)

-- Paint: 1 color if you want wood to show when you distress.
-2 colors if you want a different color to show when you distress, preferably contrasting (base color (Solid) and top color(Color of the distress)) I have used asian paints water based enamel here.
+- Paint: 1 color if you want the wood to show when you distress.
+2 colors if you want a different color to show when you distress, preferably contrasting (base color (Solid) and top color(Color of the distress)) I have used Asian paints water based enamel here.
 You can find it at your local Asian paints store.
-Since they are water based, its easy to use, dries quickly and doesn’t smell as much.
+Since they are water based, it’s easy to use, dries quickly and doesn’t smell as much.

 - A paint brush

 - A kitchen scrub or steel wool.

 - Prepare the piece always.
 Clean your wooden piece with a damp rag so you get all of the dust-out and let dry.

 - Since I wanted to have the wood show when I distress, I did not prime this piece.
 I used the paint directly on the wood.